msm-code/ghidralib/docs/getting_started.md

 VsCode/VsCodium, a Python extension, and just drop ghidralib.py in the ghidra_scripts directory, then everything should "just work".

-If for some reason your script lives in a different directory than ghidralib, override the PYTHONPATH so the typechecker knows how to import it:
+If ghidralib is not installed via pip, and your script lives in a different directory than ghidralib, override the PYTHONPATH so typechecker knows how to import it:

 ```json
 {